Submit Science – Scientific Sessions 2026

-New: The Hypertrophic Cardiomyopathy Medical Society (HCMS) is co-locating its annual symposium with #AHA25 in New Orleans.
-To have your research considered for presentation at the HCMS Symposium, you must select and submit to an HCMS abstract submission category.
+The Hypertrophic Cardiomyopathy Medical Society (HCMS) is continuing to co-locate its annual symposium with #ScientificSessions26 in Chicago.
+To have your research considered for presentation at the Hypertrophic Cardiomyopathy Medical Society (HCMS) Scientific Sessions, you must select and submit to an HCMS abstract submission category.

 Presenting at Scientific Sessions differentiates you and can positively impact the trajectory of your scientific career!